erec-sandbox/original-ja/test.md

 This is also a test.

-Yes, this is a test.
+Oh, this is a test.